ArthurMalajyan/ARM-Corpus/README.md

 ## Russian paraphrase detection model
-Created new Corpus for Russian paraphrase detection.
+Was created new Corpus for Russian paraphrase detection.
 After that, the data was added  to [Paraphraser.ru](http://paraphraser.ru/) (the main Russian corpus of paraphrase detection).

 |Corpuses|Paraphraser.ru|Our data|Paraphraser.ru + Our data|
 |  :---: |     :---:    | :---:  |          :---:          |